 The Vietnamese Student Union is proud to announce that we will be hosting the annual High School Conference at UCLA for 36 years in 2019.
 This free, one-day program is filled with student workshops and various activities designed to assist high school students in their preparation for college and beyond.
 High School Conference gathers about 200 students and youth from all across California to promote the importance of higher education, learn all the options and routes to achieving it, and experience a day of fun in the company of peers and mentors.

 Food and local transportation is provided free.
 In addition, many current college students as well as alumni are present so attendees can get their questions answered.

 Look below for more details on the various High School Conference components.

 Workshops are student-run presentations and activities which range in content and subject.
-Workshop themes in the past included self-identity, self-expression, and the college admissions process.* Students will be able to choose three workshops to attend throughout the day.
-Examples of workshops within these themes include, but are not limited to, dance workshops, financial aid, personal statements, and cultural identity.
+Workshop themes in the past included self-identity, self-expression, and the college admissions process.* Students will be able to choose five workshops to attend throughout the day.
+Examples of workshops within these themes include, but are not limited to, financial aid, personal statements, cultural identity, stress management, dealing with pressure and more.
 Workshops are a fun and engaging way to learn more about yourself as well as higher education!